TuanaCelik/TuanaCelik/README.md

 <a href="https://tuana.dev">tuana.dev</a>
 </h4>

-I'm a Developer Relations & AI Engineer from Istanbul, currently based in Amsterdam and working at [Weaviate](https://weaviate.io).
-Previously I worked on [Haystack](https://haystack.deepset.ai) which is an open-source framework to build applications with LLMs, where I set up the community, helped release Haystack 2.0 etc.
+I'm a Developer Relations & AI Engineer from Istanbul, currently based in Amsterdam and working at [Llama Index](https://www.llamaindex.ai/).
+Previously I've worked at [Weaviate](https://weaviate.io), a vector database and [Haystack](https://haystack.deepset.ai) (by deepset) which is an open-source framework to build applications with LLMs, where I set up the community, helped release Haystack 2.0 etc.

 🎓 Studied Computer Science at the University of Bristol
 🥑 Started off as a software engineer, now I am in developer relations for open-source projects